amannindra/Minesweeper-JS/README.md

 By the way, I know my code is shit.
 If you can, please fix my code and make it better.

+Date: May 12, 2024

+Time: 9:06

+I came back to the minesweeper website to check how to make the grid for the chess app.
+I am currently making.
+Upon playing the minesweeper, I found out there is a huge bug, so I spent the last 20 min trying to fix the bug.
+It is fixed, and now should work.

 Sources:
 https://stackoverflow.com/questions/45208347/create-a-10x10-field-of-cells